 Leave the house and travel south past the lake.
-The gingerbread house, the witch's home, is in the screen south of the lake.
+The gingerbread house, the witch's home, is in this screen.
 Go to the front door and open it.
-If the wicked one is at home, use the old edge-of-the-screen trick and get out at once, continue out of the screen the house is in, and then return to the house.
+If the wicked one is home, use the old edge-of-the-screen trick: get out at once, continue until you are out of the screen the house is in, and then return to the house.
 Repeat until she isn't there.
 Once you are safely inside, go to her bedroom, pick up the note next to her bed, and read it.
-It's the clue for solving the gnome's name riddle, and it scores points.
+It's the clue for solving the riddle of the gnome's name, and it scores points.
 The jail cell you see in the house is where the witch puts you if she captures you.

 Wait in the bedroom until the witch comes home and starts cooking.
 Walk quickly up behind the witch and push her.
 Be careful that the witch doesn't see you do this.
-In the SCI Version, she'll turn our hero into a Graham cracker if he's noticed!
+In the SCI/VGA Version, she'll turn our hero into a Graham cracker if he's noticed!
 You score points by killing her.
-Open the cupboard and get the swiss cheese-you'll need it for the rat in the land of the leprechauns.
+Open the cupboard and get the Swiss cheese-you'll need it for the rat in the Land of the Leprechauns.

-There is an alternate solution for getting the cheese that does not include killing the witch.
+There is an alternate solution for getting the cheese that does not involve killing the witch.
 Wear the ring and rub it outside the front door.
-When you go into her house while invisible, she is not there, nor does she return while you're in that state.
+When you go into her house while invisible, she will not be there, nor does she return while you're in that state.
 You'll have plenty of time to read the note, get the cheese, and leave.
 You won't score as many points this way, but it's a more elegant, nonviolent way to solve the problem.
 Don't forget to eat the house after you go back outside; it is gingerbread and chocolate and you get points for lunching on the place.

 From the gingerbread house, scoot straight west three screens until you meet the troll on the troll bridge.
-Ignore him and walk one screen south where there is a patch of clover.
+Ignore him and walk one screen south to a patch of clover.
 Pick the clover because you need it to get by the leprechaun guards.
-You now have the majority-but not all!-of what you need to get the major treasures and win the game.
+You now have the majority (but not all!) of what you need to get the three treasures and win the game.
 You'll pick up the other necessary stuff as you go along.

 This is decision time for you, dear player.
-Which treasure do you wish to go for first, the mirror or the chest?
-In the SCI Version, the shield cannot be obtained until after the mirror and the chest are in your inventory.
+Which treasure do you wish to go for first: the mirror or the chest?
+In the SCI/VGA Version, the shield cannot be obtained until after the mirror and the chest are in your inventory.
 The condor that flies Graham to that part of Daventry will not appear if Graham doesn't have these items.
-We will follow the SCIVersion constraint, although in other versions it doesn't matter in which order the three treasures are found.
+We will follow the SCI/VGA Version constraint, although in the other version it doesn't matter in which order the three treasures are found.
 We'll walk through each quest individually.

-Getting the Magic Mirror:
+Getting the Magic Mirror

-From the clover patch (that's where I left you, remember?) go south one screen.
-This is the fairy's godmother's patch of turf.
+From the clover patch (that's where I left you, remember?), go south one screen.
+This is the fairy godmother's patch of turf.
 If you meet her, she'll sprinkle you with fairy dust for protection.
-You won't need it where you're going, but what the heck, you know how to avoid the monsters now anyway.
-You are going to a well, which is three screens east past the fairy godmother.
+You won't need it where you're going, but what the heck?
+You know how to avoid the monsters now anyway.
+You are going to a well three screens east of the fairy godmother screen.
 As you walk, notice the goat in the pen.
 You and he will become companions later in the game.